Where the research is performed

 Marie-Curie postdoctoral researcher

 Ana S. Fajardo is a Marie-Curie postdoctoral researcher at Arizona State University and CNRS/Sorbonne Université.
 She holds a Ph.D. in Chemical Engineering from the University of Coimbra (2017).
-She has an international and multidisciplinary research background in chemical and environmental engineering obtained from the research groups she worked with in Brazil, Portugal and the USA.
+She has an international and multidisciplinary research background in chemical and environmental engineering obtained from the research groups she worked with in Brazil, Portugal, the USA and France.
 Her research focuses on the sustainable management within the water-energy nexus at an applied science angle.
 The research projects in which she is working seek off-grid approaches using electrochemically-driven processes to solve environmental challenges.

 Carlos M. Sanchez-Sanchez

 Carlos M. Sanchez-Sanchez is an Associate Scientist at National Center for Scientific Research (CNRS) in France and holds a PhD in chemistry from the University of Alicante (Spain), where he worked at the Institute of Electrochemistry.
 He was a postdoctoral fellow with Prof. Allen J. Bard at the University of Texas at Austin, where he contributed to the development of the Scanning Electrochemical Microscope (SECM) as a useful tool in electrocatalysis.
 Presently, he is an expert of ionic liquids in CO2 conversion and leads efforts to interrogate electrocatalytic materials by SECM for different environmental and energy applications at LISE UMR 8235 in Paris.